bayeslife/learn-tensorflow/learn-object-detection.md

 ## What am I trying to do

-I am trying to create an object detector that I can run on a phone and will communicate with other object detectors running on other phones.
+I am trying to create an object detector that I can run on a phone.
-I want the detector to be able to recognize a ball and lines.
+I want the detector to be able to recognize 2 types of things in an image.

 ## Getting Started